Called to Serve...

 During those years in training, the actual form this ministry would take was unclear.
 However, it did not occur to me for a moment that I would become a pulpit minister...even proclaiming that I did NOT want a "four-walls church."

-The Universe, though, laughs at our plans and now, as a graduate of two ministerial programs~both Holmes Institute/Centers for Spiritual Living and the Emerson Theological Institute~and also having earned my Doctorate of Religious Studies and Doctorate of Divinity, Shiloh Spiritual Center is, most definitely, a "four-walls" spiritual center.
+The Universe, though, laughs at our plans and now, as a graduate of two ministerial programs~both Holmes Institute/Centers for Spiritual Living and the Emerson Theological Institute~and also having earned my Doctorate of Religious Studies and Doctorate of Divinity, Shiloh Spiritual Center became a sweet space for people to gather and immerse themselves in metaphysics.
+It was definitely, a "four-walls" spiritual center for 12+ years.

-Jan 2017 Update: At the end of 2016, Shiloh's "four walls" location was vacated and we have become a traveling spiritual center, using various sites around the greater San Diego area~some indoors, some in nature's sanctuary.
+Update: At the end of 2016, Shiloh's "four walls" location was vacated and we have become a traveling spiritual center, using various sites around the greater San Diego area~some indoors, some in nature's sanctuary.
 We now own a mobile unit that, I suppose, could be called a rolling four walls, but we know it as our counseling center and classroom.
-Photos of our new home on wheels are on our update page and check our calendar page for what, when and WHERE we'll be.)
+Photos of our new home on wheels are on our update page and please check our calendar page for what we're doing, when and where we'll be doing it...